-Free shipping throughout the U.S. on orders over $100.
+Free shipping in the U.S. on orders over $150.
+Free returns and exchanges.

 AN ODE TO NEW YORK